 Katherine Mumm (MAE ’21) is the speaker events officer of the Princeton Rocketry Club.
 She has worked in the Optical Engineering Department at NASA Ames and assisted with the development of an optical tool to image exoplanets.

-Shannen Prindle '22 is planning to do MAE and has interests in both space exploration and biology.
+Shannen Prindle '22 is the outreach officer.
+She plans to do MAE and has interests in both space exploration and biology.
 Currently is part of the ThinSat team and works on getting her L2 certification.
 She is also into 3D printing and video editing!

 Roger Hou (MAE ’21) is the vice president of business development for the Princeton Rocketry Club.
 He will be co-leading this year’s high-power rocketry team.
 He has worked on an acoustic telemetry system for tracking salmon and is interested in sensor development.